ihatenodejs/librecloud-web/README.md

 7. **Complete Setup**

-   If you would like to host the entire LibreCloud frontend and backend, you will also need to setup the following repositories and edit this project to work with *your* setup.
+   If you would like to host the entire LibreCloud frontend and backend, you will also need to set up the following repositories and edit this project to work with *your* setup.

    * [mail-connect](https://git.pontusmail.org/librecloud/mail-connect)
    * [docker-mailserver](https://github.com/docker-mailserver/docker-mailserver)